Galooshi/emacs-import-js/README.md

     (define-key my-keymap (kbd "a u") 'import-js-import)
     ```
 6. Go directly to a file
-  * The import-js goto interface allows us to jump to a package
+  * The ImportJS goto interface allows us to jump to a package
-  * `(M-x) import-js-goto` will jump to the appropriate file found by import-js
+  * `(M-x) import-js-goto` will jump to the appropriate file found by ImportJS
   * This should also be bound to something useful:
     `(global-set-key (kbd "<f4>") 'import-js-goto)`
 7. Fix your imports
-  * Optionally, you can configure import-js to fix your imports for you, adding
+  * Optionally, you can configure ImportJS to fix your imports for you, adding
-    unknown variables and removing unused imports. import-js uses eslint to find
+    unknown variables and removing unused imports.
+ImportJS uses eslint to find
     these variables.
   * `eslint` must be in your PATH.
   * eslint plugins must be installed for that specific version of eslint (if